carussell1984/Climate_Analysis_and_Exploration-/README.md

        Returns a JSON list of stations from the dataset. </summary><p>
   <p><Strong> Route 4 - Temperature Observations: </Strong>("/api/v1.0/tobs")
        <summary>
-       Query the dates and temperatures observations from a year from the last data point.
+       Query the dates and temperature observations within a year from the last data point.
 Return a JSON list of Temperature Observations for the previous year </summary><p>
    <p><Strong> Route 5 - Temperature Observations: </Strong> ("/api/v1.0/&ltstart&gt")
       <p><summary>
       Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start date.
-When given the start date only the temp min, max, and average is returned for all dates greater then and equal to the start date </summary><p>
+When given the start date only the temp min, max, and average is returned for all the dates greater then and equal to the start date </summary><p>
   <p><Strong> Route 6 - Temperature Observations: </Strong> ("/api/v1.0/&ltstart&gt/&ltend&gt")
        <summary>
        Return a JSON list of the minimum temperature, the average temerature, and the max temperature for a given start date and end date, inclusive of the query dates. </summary><p>